 State Pension Age

 This is the earliest age you can receive the state basic pension.
-State Pension Age is currently age 65 for men.
-State Pension Age for women is currently being increased to be equalised with that for men and will reach 65 by November 2018.
+Since 2010, State Pension Age for women has gradually increased to be equalised with that for men and reached age 65 in November 2018.

-State pension age equalisation timetable for women
+State Pension age equalisation timetable for women

-Date of Birth New State Pension Age

-Before 6 April 1950 60

-6 April 1950 - 5 April 1951 In the range 60 - 61

-6 April 1951 - 5 April 1952 In the range 61 - 62

-6 April 1952 - 5 April 1953 In the range 62 - 63

-6 April 1953 - 5 August 1953 In the range 63 - 64

-6 August 1953 - 5 December 1953 In the range 64 - 65